shubhattin/os-config/linux/fedora/DE.md

   - [x] USB tethering
   - [x] Mobile Devices
   - [x] Bluetooth Tethering
-- **TouchPad Setup**
-  - touchpad support is good in both `x11` and `wayland`.
-But you need to enbale `Invert Scroll Direction (Natural Scrolling)` for touchpad in `KDE Settings`
-  - To enable `Pinch Zoom In/Out` add flag `--enable-features=UseOzonePlatform --ozone-platform=wayland` in a wayland session. for eg :- for chrome and brave
-    - if you are not able to set flag with gui you should try editing `Exec` in `.desktop` file shortcut
-    - [ ] Also how to disable this on x11 as apps dont start
 - [x] Time and Date
 - [ ] **Dual Monitor Support** : You need to _mirror_ screen and set the monitor's resolution while connected and laptop's resolution while disconnected, you might as well explore `x11` config for that.
 Click `Display Settings` on the home screen.
   - Enable fractional scaling to enable ui zoom like 125%, 150% etc